Higher Dimer Covers on Snake Graphs: Lattice of -Dimer Covers and Generating Functions

-It turns out the polynomials $\mathcal{F}_{\calG^*}(x_0,x_1,\dots,x_m)$ are quasi-symmetric, as they are special cases of Lam-Pylyavskyy's \cite{lp_08} \emph{wave Schur polynomials} of ribbon shape.
-By extending our sum to run over $m$-lattice paths of all $m\in\mathbb{N}$, we are able to apply Theorem 6.6 of \cite{lp_08} (which gives Jacobi-Trudi formulae for general wave Schur functions) thus providing a determinantal formula for enumerating $m$-dimer covers or $m$-lattice paths . \end{remark}
+\begin{remark} The polynomials $\mathcal{F}_{\calG^*}(x_0,x_1,\dots,x_m)$ are quasi-symmetric, as they are special cases of Lam-Pylyavskyy's \cite{lp_08} \emph{wave Schur polynomials} of ribbon shape.
+By extending our sum to run over $m$-lattice paths of all $m\in\mathbb{N}$, we are able to apply Theorem 6.6 of \cite{lp_08} (which gives Jacobi-Trudi formulae for general wave Schur functions) thus providing a determinantal formula for enumerating $m$-dimer covers or $m$-lattice paths. \end{remark}

+We now review some classical results in the theory of $P$-partitions, so that we may ultimately connect them back to the enumeration of $m$-dimer covers.

 In \cite{stanley_72}, Stanley gave formulas for the generating functions associated to $P$-partitions.
-Let $U_{P;m}(q)$ denote the generating function $\sum q^{|\sigma|}$ where $|\sigma|$ is the sum of the parts and the sum is over all $P$-partitions with all parts less than or equal to $m$.
+Let $U_{P;m}(q)$ denote the generating function $\sum q^{|\sigma|}$ where $|\sigma|$ is the sum of the parts/labels, and the sum is over all $P$-partitions with all parts less than or equal to $m$.

 In order to state Stanley's results, we need a little notation.